 Clearly, he’s been a man with a plan.
-Herbert was prepared not only to succeed on “Cake Boss,” but also to leverage the fame that it’s brought him for the good of his career, his family and his home state.
+Herbert was prepared not only to succeed on “Cake Boss” but also to leverage the fame it brought him for the good of his career, family, and home state.

 Herbert was born in Washington, D.C.
 But because his father worked for the DuPont Co., the family frequently moved.
 They kept returning to Delaware, DuPont’s headquarters.
 “With every promotion, we were bouncing back to Delaware,” Herbert says.
 While relocating was hard, it had its benefits.
 “I’m grateful that I got to see different places and meet different people,” he says.